Buddha (Tibetan sang rgyas) “The Awakened”

 Grammar: The Establishment of a Dharma Language

 When Buddhism entered Tibet from India, it faced a linguistic challenge.
 How would one explain even the word “Buddha”?
 Many Dharma terms had no equivalents in the dialects spoken in the Himalayan regions.
-Therefore, King Thride Songtsen, or Sadnalegs (the youngest son of the emperor Tri Songdetsen) 804-815, gathered learned scholars at Samye monastery.
+Therefore, King Thride Songtsen, or Sadnalegs (the youngest son of the emperor Tri Songdetsen) 804-815, gathered learned scholars at Samye Monastery.
 There he instructed them to compile a classical Tibetan language.
 The vocabulary employed needed to be sufficiently rich to translate the sophisticated Buddhist literature.
-These scholars created a systematic method relying on loan-translations and concepts, along with some few loan-words.
+These scholars created a systematic method relying on loan translations and concepts, along with a few loan words.
 At the same time, they created grammatical manuals and dictionaries.

-The sGra sbyor bam po gnyis pa is an important classical Tibetan grammar text.
-It outlines how etymological treatment of Sanskrit terms should be translated by fixed equivalents into Tibetan.
-And Tibetan terminology generated on the basis of the discussions in the sGra sbyor contributes to the Sanskrit-Tibetan lexicon named the Mahā-vyutpatti.
-In English we translate this as The Great Volume of Precise Understanding or Essential Etymology.
+The “Word Combination” ( sGra sbyor bam po gnyis pa) is an important classical Tibetan grammar commentary.
+It outlines how the etymological treatment of Sanskrit terms should be translated by fixed equivalents into Tibetan.
+Tibetan terminology generated based on the discussions in the sGra sbyor contributes to the Sanskrit-Tibetan lexicon named the Mahā-vyutpatti.
+In English, we translate this as The Great Volume of Precise Understanding or Essential Etymology.

 The introduction to the text explains: